Shaolong214/Dictionary/README.md

  <img width="1000" alt="image" src="https://github.com/Shaolong214/Dictionary/assets/103941617/ecce254a-3fb8-47b7-bd54-3fcabe3556cd">

-/*Figure 1: Client-Server Interaction in a Multi-threaded Dictionary Application*/
+*Figure 1: Client-Server Interaction in a Multi-threaded Dictionary Application*

 The sequence diagram depicts the multi-threaded interaction between a dictionary server and its clients.
 Initially, the DictionaryServer initializes, setting up a listening socket and a GUI interface.
 As clients connect, individual threads (Connection) are spawned to handle their requests.
 For instance, when a client, through its ClientUI, sends a "query" request for a word's meaning, this request is channelled through the DictionaryClient to the server's Connection thread.
 The server processes the query, retrieves the word's meaning, and sends a response back.
 The client then displays this response on its user interface, completing the request-response cycle.